This brewer will disappoint both coffee and smart home fans

-The app connected, $250 Smarter Coffee 2nd Generation sounds great in theory.
+The app-connected Smarter Coffee 2nd Generation coffee maker sounds great in theory.
 It automatically grinds and brews pots of drip from whole beans.
 It also works with Alexa and the Google Assistant to create coffee through simple spoken commands.
-It doesn't make terrible coffee
+It doesn't make terrible coffee.
+It costs $250 in the US or £180 in the UK, which converts to about AU$310.

-Unfortunately the Smarter Coffee is a pain to set up.
+Unfortunately, it's a pain to set up.
 Voice commands only turn it on and off.
 Worst is the brewer's settings, which try to hide its critical flaw.
 It grinds far too little coffee when it brews anything.
 I'd steer clear of this product.
 If smarts are what you're after then choose the $329 Behmor Connected Brewer instead.
 It makes excellent coffee, is way more flexible and easier to operate.
-Of course you could save money and get the $190 Bonavita Connoisseur instead.
-It's as simple as it gets but creates truly fabulous drip regardless of its lack of connectedness.
+Of course, you could save money and get the $190 Bonavita Connoisseur instead.
+It's as simple as it gets, but creates truly fabulous drip, regardless of its lack of connectedness.

 A new kind of grind and brew